Provably stable learning control of linear dynamics with multiplicative noise: Introduction

 \subsection{Contributions}

 The main contributions of this work are as follows. \begin{enumerate}[noitemsep, topsep=0pt, label=(\roman*)] \item We show how \emph{linear quadratic (LQ)} control of multiplicative noise is equivalent to LQ control of CP dynamics; \item We consider an identification procedure that can both include prior knowledge about the dynamics and also performs well in the model-free setting.
-The optimal estimate is accompanied with a tight confidence set; \item We introduce a synthesis procedure for DR LQR; \item We analyse the sample complexity of the scheme. \end{enumerate} As mentioned above, CP operators have been applied in multiplicative noise before \cite{Damm2003}.
+The optimal estimate is accompanied with a tight confidence set; \item We introduce a synthesis procedure for DR LQR; \item We analyze the sample complexity of the scheme. \end{enumerate} As mentioned above, CP operators have been applied in multiplicative noise before \cite{Damm2003}.
 A formal equivalence of LQ control has not been shown however.
 The other results all strongly rely on this equivalence.

-A similar problem to \cref{item:id} was previously considered in \cite{Xing2020, Xing2021}, however a practical ambiguity set is not derived and there is no possibility to include prior information about the dynamics.
-In \cite{Di2021} a partial ambiguity set is derived, but the full system dynamics are never identified.
+\update*{The system identification problem solved in \cref{item:id} was previously considered in \cite{Xing2020, Xing2021}.
+However, their confidence bound is too conservative for practical purposes and there is no possibility to include prior information about how the uncertainty enters into the dynamics.
+Particularly, when using longer trajectories in the data, their bound grows when more data is gathered, which is opposite to the behavior observed in experiments (cf. \cref{fig:toy-rollout} and \cite[p.~15]{Xing2021}).
+Furthermore, unlike our bound in \cref{thm:error-bound-full}, their bound is not data-driven.
+It instead depends on unknown system constants." } In \cite{Di2021} a partial ambiguity set is derived, but the full system dynamics are never identified.
 We consider \cref{item:id} as the most important contribution.

 We also generalize our previous work to the model-free setting: \cref{item:l4dc} extends upon \cite{Coppens2019} and \cref{item:cdc} extends upon \cite{Coppens2020}, and applies the result to the DR control synthesis procedure.